Random Marked Sets: Gaussian random fields exceeding

 Now we switch over to the more general case $t\in\mathbb{R}$.
 Unfortunately, unlike the case $t=0$, we cannot express all the second-order characteristics of $(\Xi_t,Z)$ in closed form.
 In particular, for a stationary and isotropic centered unit variance Gaussian random field $Z$ in $\mathbb{R}^d$ with covariance function given by $R:[0,\infty)\rightarrow\mathbb{R}$, we have

 see \cite[Eqn.
 (10.8.3)]{ref:CramerLeadbetter1967}.
 Here,

 denotes the tail probability function of the standard Gaussian distribution.
-By $\varphi(s,t,\rho)$ we denote the density of the bivariate Gaussian distribution with unit variance and correlation $\rho$.
-In the following we concentrate on the mark covariance function of $(\Xi_t,Z)$. \begin{lemma} Let $Z$ be a stationary and isotropic centered unit variance Gaussian random field in $\mathbb{R}^d$ with covariance function given by $R:[0,\infty)\rightarrow\mathbb{R}$.
-Then, for $t\in\mathbb{R}$ and $h\in\mathbb{R}^d$, we have
+By $\varphi(x,y,\rho)$ we denote the density of the bivariate Gaussian distribution with unit variances and correlation $\rho$.
+In the following we concentrate on the mark covariance function and the mark variogram of $(\Xi_t,Z)$ and write